-The University awards three (3) semester credit hours to students who score three (3) on the Advanced Placement Examination in the areas of Biology, Chemistry, English, Foreign Languages, History, Mathematics, Physics, Art and Music.
-Students scoring 4 or 5 may be awarded additional credit upon the recommendation of the appropriate department chairperson.
+The University awards three to eight (3-8) semester credit hours to students who score three (3) on the Advanced Placement Examination in the areas of Biology, Chemistry, English, Foreign Languages, History, Mathematics, Physics, Art and Music.
+Students scoring 4 or 5 in foreign languages may be awarded six to sixteen (6-16) semester credit hours.